-- 1. Be running Windows 7 or a newer version - 2.
+- 1. Be running Windows 10 or a newer version - 2.
 Have sufficient resources for Microsoft .NET Framework installation - 3.
 We recommend a screen resolution of 1280 x 720 or greater - 4.
-We recommend at least 1GB of memory - 5.
-If using Bluetooth a Bluetooth radio must be fitted.
+We recommend at least 1GB of memory

 Upgrading

 You can check the Cygnus Instruments website for the latest version of CygLink V5.